mwelauncher/EnigmaForge/README.md

   Includes a “PyArmor-style” XOR wrapper that converts bytes to integer arrays and reconstructs them at runtime.

 - 🪶 **Lightweight GUI**
-  Simple and elegant PyQt6 interface — load, obfuscate, and save in seconds.
+  Simple and elegant Qt interface — load, obfuscate, and save in seconds.

-- 📁 **Relative Resource Paths**
-  Works from any folder — automatically finds local `logo.png` and other resources.

 - 🧠 **Safe Execution**
   Produces fully functional Python scripts that execute the original logic at runtime via dynamic decoding.